The Quarter Shrinker uses a technique called high-velocity

 into elongated souvenirs or "funny" stamped pennies with Lincoln

-a cigar are indeed legal (although they can't be used as currency
+a cigar are legal (although the coins can't be used as currency

 anymore).
-Officially, the US Mint "frowns on the despicable practice"
+In an opinion letter, folks at the US Mint "frown on the despicable practice"

 altering coins, but they agree that it is quite legal to shrink

-Note that this may not be the case within certain other countries!
+Note that this is not always the case within other countries!
 For example,

-UK and Australia, defacing the Queen's image on a coin may still be
+UK and Australia, defacing the Queen's image on a coin may be

 considered a punishable offense.
 Here is an interesting example of fraudulent "coin shrinking" that was prosecuted by the US Secret Service (way back in 1952!).